Amit931/nftmarket/README.md

 ### Functionalities

 #### Mint
-The user must input URI to mint his own NFT.
+The user must input _tokenURI to mint his own NFT.
 Once minted,  it will be owned by its creator.

 ##### Function used in Mint NFT
  ```